World Language

 Latin 2

 The first unit of Latin II will reacquaint the students with the grammar and vocabulary covered in Latin I, while also introducing the newest region of Roman occupation: Britannia.
-In this unit, students will reacquaint themselves with Latin, while doing their own investigative research into the Roman gods, culminating in narrative produced by the student about his or her god or goddess.
+In this unit, students will reacquaint themselves with Latin, while doing their own investigative research into the Roman gods, culminating in a reinterpretation of a myth produced by the student about their god or goddess.
 Grammatically, students will also be able to use the verb possum, posse, potuī, (to be able) volō, velle, voluī (to want, wish), and nōlō, nōlle, nōluī (to not want, wish), complementary infinitives, and review conjugations.
-These will be used in the project to describe the realm of influence a Roman god has and what the god or goddess wants to achieve in his/her myth (e.g. Apollo ea futura praedicere poterat - Apollo was able to predict future things...).
-At the end of the unit, the students will be responsible for the information presented by the rest of the class.
-Students will revisit role-playing their gods through trimester 1.
+These will be used in the project to describe the realm of influence a Roman god has and what the god or goddess wants to achieve in their myth (e.g. Apollo ea futura praedicere poterat - Apollo was able to predict future things...).

-The original phrase, "Rex non potest peccare" literally means "The king can do no wrong" and was used in the courts to express the idea that kings had "soverign immunity".
-Changed to reflect the subject of the unit, the emperors, the phrase will guide the class as we view what the emperors themselves did during their reigns.
-Starting from the first imperator, Augustus, through Constantine the Great.
-The unit will cover the themes of imperialism, expansionism, sovereign immunity, and the lives of the Emperors.
-Students will have studied the Emperors through their busts so as to see how the opinions of the Romans evolved over time.
-Were Emperors given divine right to do as they willed, or must they also be held accountable for the actions committed in the name of Rome?
+The original phrase, "Rex non potest peccare" literally means "The king can do no wrong" and was used in the courts to express the idea that kings had "sovereign immunity".
+Changed to reflect the subject of the unit, the emperors, the phrase will guide the class as we view what the emperors themselves did during their reigns, starting from the first imperator, Augustus, through Constantine the Great.
+The unit will cover the themes of imperialism, expansionism, sovereign immunity, and the lives of the emperors.
+Students will have studied the emperors through their busts so as to see how the opinions of the Romans evolved over time.
+Were emperors given divine right to do as they willed, or must they also be held accountable for the actions committed in the name of Rome?

-Students will reprise their role as a god or goddess in order to put on trial the Emperors post mortem.
-When an Emperor died, it was thought that their anima became a god through apotheosis.
-The trial will be conducted in order to prove if the Emperor is deserving to be a god OR if his name should be committed to damnatio memoriae (damnation of memory).
+When an emperor died, it was thought that their anima (spirit) became a god through apotheosis.
+Students will provide evidence of an emperor's life in order to prove if they were deserving to be a god through deificatio OR if his name should be committed to damnatio memoriae (damnation of memory).

 Profile of a Graduate Capacities: Collective Intelligence, Alternate Perspectives

-Unit 3 sī vīs pācem, parā bellum – If you want peace, prepare for war
+sī vīs pācem, parā bellum -- If you want peace, prepare for war

-In this Unit, students will study the major wars of Rome, keeping in mind the positive and negative aspects of war.
+In this unit, students will study the major wars of Rome, keeping in mind the positive and negative aspects of war.
 What changes does war bring?
 Why does war begin?
-What are the short-term and long-term outcomes to war?
+What are the short-term and long-term outcomes of war?
 Which war was most influential to the development of Rome?

-Students will explore these themes through an in-depth study of three Romans wars, as well as seeing how historians use these wars to inform their own study into the past or present through Op-Eds that use Roman History.
+Students will explore these themes through an in-depth study of Roman wars, with a more careful examination of the Punic Wars, as well as seeing how historians use these wars and other historical facts to inform their own study into the past or present though op-eds that use Roman History.

 Profile of a Graduate Capacities: Idea Generation, Citizenship